 One of those platforms in the Washington Farmland Trust.
 In this article, we take a deep dive on the company and provide a complete Washington Farmland Trust review.

 With a goal of rescuing farmland threatened by challenges such as new development and lack of money to keep producing crops, Washington Farmland Trust provides a valuable safety net.

-To date, Washington Farmland Trust has conserved 28 farm properties, totaling 3,039 acres.
-They are determined to fulfill their mission to reach the following goals:
+To date, Washington Farmland Trust has conserved 30 farm properties, totaling 3,163 acres.
+Their mission has 4 key pillars:

 - Protect the environment